czim/laravel-cms-models/documentation/ModelConfiguration/Form.md

 Fields may be grouped on a single form row by nesting them under a field group.

 The type for this layout node is `group`.

+Field groups do not support nesting; only use field keys or field labels (see below) as children of this layout node type.

 It should have a `label` or a `label_translated`, displayed as the main label for the form row.

+Additionally, the following properties may be set:

+- `columns` (array of integers)
+    The grid column layout of the field group row.
+    The grid size used is 12, the field group label takes up 2;
+    The remaining grid size of 10 may be distributed over the group children.
+See the author group in the example layout below.
+    By default, this sets an even spread: labels will take up 2, fields evenly divide up the remaining grid space.

+- `label_for` (string)
+    The field key for which this is a label.
+This will set a `for` attribute on the label tag, pointing to the correct input.

+### Field Labels

+This serves as an in-line label for further fields within the field group.
+This should only be used in field groups.

+It should have a `label` or a `label_translated`.

+Additionally, the following property may be set:

+- `label_for` (string)
+    The field key for which this is a label.
+This will set a `for` attribute on the label tag, pointing to the correct input.

 ### Example layout